Monty Python: Secret Policeman's Ball benefit shows

 Members of Python contributed their services to charitable endeavours and causes—sometimes as an ensemble, at other times as individuals.
 The cause that has been the most frequent and consistent beneficiary has been the human rights work of Amnesty International.
 Between 1976 and 1981, the troupe or its members appeared in four major fund-raisers for Amnesty—known collectively as the Secret Policeman's Ball shows—which were turned into multiple films, TV shows, videos, record albums, and books.
 The brainchild of John Cleese, these benefit shows in London and their many spin-offs raised considerable sums of money for Amnesty, raised public and media awareness of the human rights cause, and influenced many other members of the entertainment community (especially rock musicians) to become involved in political and social issues.
 Among the many musicians who have publicly attributed their activism—and the organisation of their own benefit events—to the inspiration of the work in this field of Monty Python are Bob Geldof (organiser of Live Aid), U2, Pete Townshend, and Sting.
-Bono told Rolling Stone in 1986, "I saw The Secret Policeman’s Ball and it became a part of me.
+Bono told Rolling Stone in 1986, "I saw The Secret Policeman's Ball and it became a part of me.
 It sowed a seed..."
-Sting states, "before [the Ball] I did not know about Amnesty, I did not know about its work, I did not know about torture in the world."
-On the impact of the Ball on Geldof, Sting states, "he took the ‘Ball’ and ran with it."
+Sting stated, "before [the Ball] I did not know about Amnesty, I did not know about its work, I did not know about torture in the world."
+On the impact of the Ball on Geldof, Sting quipped, "he took the 'Ball' and ran with it."